nprapps/nprapps.github.com/_posts/2017-08-11-newsappdev-backup.markdown

 NPR Visuals is looking for a contract news apps developer to join our team between early-mid September 2017 and early-mid December 2017, for a total of three months.

 The ideal candidate would be able to work at NPR headquarters in Washington, D.C.
-However, we will consider remote work.

 ## Profile